cloud-native-toolkit/terraform-k8s-image-registry/README.md

-# OCP Image Registry terraform module
+# Image Registry terraform module

-Terraform module to set up the cluster to use the internal OCP Image Registry for CI pipelines.
-The module creates the configmap and secret in the provided namespace and creates the ConsoleLink.
+Terraform module to set up the cluster to use an external image registry for CI pipelines.
+The module creates the configmap and secret in the provided namespace and creates the ConsoleLink on ocp 4.x.

 ## Software dependencies